IBMStreams/streamsx.nlp/samples/NgramSample/README.md

-## NgramBasicSample
+## NgramSample

-This sample demonstrates how you can use the NgramBasic operator from the com.ibm.streamsx.text toolkit.
+This sample demonstrates how you can use the Ngrams operator and the countNgrams, getNgrams functions from the com.ibm.streamsx.text toolkit.
 In this sample a document is converted to unigrams, bigrams and trigrams.

 ## Use